-For the past 30 years ROBERT NICLAS has been working on luxury yachts, making custom designed interiors and furniture, and this experience transfers to many of the pieces he makes in his own shop.
-ROBERT derives great joy from creating canoes, kayaks and rowboats as well.
+For the past 30 years Robert has been working on luxury yachts, making custom designed interiors and furniture, and this experience transfers to many of the pieces he makes in his own shop.
+Robert derives great joy from creating canoes, kayaks and rowboats as well.
 His carvings reflect what he sees and often he will get a vision of a completed carving when he least expects it.
-ROBERT has learned to record his inspirations of art in a journal until he finds the perfect piece of wood.
+Robert has learned to record his inspirations of art in a journal until he finds the perfect piece of wood.

 Years ago, our family went to a violin Christmas concert.
 The violinist was Geoffrey Castle, who plays a 6 string electric violin originally made by Tucker Barrett.
 During the concert our youngest daughter asked me if I would make her a 6 string electric violin just like Geoffrey Castle was playing.
 I had to do a lot of research and during that time, I called Tucker Barrett and asked him if I could copy his violin.
 He told me he gleaned things from others as he put it, and he was happy to let me copy his violin, as he no longer makes them.
 Geoffrey Castle let me look at his violin several times, and in the end the 6 string electric violin was completed for our youngest daughter, and also one for our daughter in law.